Pegasus 2 (film)

 Pegasus 2 (飞驰人生2 (Fēichí rénshēng 2, Flying Life 2)) is a 2024 Chinese sports comedy drama film directed by Han Han and starring Shen Teng, Fan Chengcheng, Yin Zheng, Zhang Benyu and Sun Yizhou.
 The film tells the story of driving school coach Zhang Chi and potential rookie driver Li Xiaohai who set out to compete in the last Bayanbulak rally.
 It is a sequel to Pegasus and was released on February 10, 2024.

+A third film, Pegasus 3 was released on February 17, 2026.

 Plot

 After surviving the crash at the end of the previous film, Zhang Chi (Shen Teng) is once again down on his luck: the destruction of his car meant that his winning time did not count, since a vital official seal was lost and so the judges could not be certain that it was within the rules; and he has spent most of his money on physical therapy for the injuries he received during the crash.

 To make ends meet he has become a driving instructor, relying on his reputation to attract clients and running the driving school he was seen taking his driving test at in the previous film.
 Unexpectedly, the director of the struggling Laotoule Automobile Factory (Jia Bing) offers to sponsor Zhang Chi to form a team to compete in the last Bayanbulak rally.

 Seeing an opportunity to get back to racing, Zhang accepts the offer, forming a team comprising his old friends Sun Yuqiang (Yin Zheng) and Ji Xing (Zhang Benyu), a talented young driver named Li Xiaohai (Fan Chengcheng), and hapless driving school student Liu Xiande (Sun Yizhou).